Posts Tagged Politics

 And so, collectively, we have accepted with stoicism the injustices perpetrated upon us by the nations of the earth, defending ourselves when we could, resigning ourselves to Divine judgment when we could not.
 But we never responded with random violence, never vented our rage against one another, never burned down our own communities because we had no where else to direct our fury.

 Adapted from an essay in Mishpacha Magazine for the Times of Israel.

 Question: When is a new shul considered successful?

 Answer: When it’s big enough to spawn its first breakaway minyan.

-In recent weeks, observers have gone to great lengths to show, correctly, the silver lining of achdus (unity) within the dark clouds of terrorism.
-The three martyred yeshiva students, the barrage of rocket fire, the mass retreats into bomb shelters, the cost of the Gaza operation in precious Jewish lives – all of these have brought Jews in Israel and around the world together and, for at least a moment, put an end to the divisiveness that too often characterizes our community.
-It is a genuine consolation, and it warrants our attention and celebration.
+This past August, observers went to great lengths to show, correctly, the silver lining of achdus within the dark clouds of terrorism.
+The three martyred yeshiva students, the barrage of rocket fire, the mass retreats into bomb shelters, the cost of the Gaza operation in precious Jewish lives – all of these brought Jews in Israel and around the world together and, for at least a moment, put an end to the divisiveness that too often characterizes our community.
+Now, the brutal terrorist attack in Har Nof promises a similar response.
+This is a genuine consolation, and should not be discounted.

 Published on Hubpages.com

 A child’s brain is like a sponge, absorbing everything with which it comes in contact.
 As the brain gets older it learns to process, to analyze, to interpret.
 And eventually it begins to slow, begins to forget, begins to lose function.